A Place That I Know

 Glen: In music, there is a principle of tension/resolution that gives songs drama and character.
 I feel this when singing or hearing this song.
 And the "All in Jesus" refrain always seems to me to denote our rest in Christ.

-There are some songs which I like more singing live and some which I like more in the recorded version, but this one wins in both categories to me.
+There are some songs that I like singing live and some which I like more in the recorded version, but this one wins in both categories.
 I do love the "Orange Moon Choir" effect we obtained in the recorded version.
 I don't know how many different tracks we laid down for the verses on this song, but it sounds like we have a whole group in there.

-When we sing it live, I love the echoes and the way they flow in and out of each other.
+When we sing it live, I love the way the echoes flow in and out of each other.
 I think it represents our relationship well.
 We echo each other and seem to flow in and out of each other in an easy, comfortable manner.

-I especially love the part when Glen echoes me in the bridge.
-I had recorded one of my parts and added that "All in Jesus" in the bridge.
-When I listened to it later he had come back and added the echo to it, and it has became my favorite part of the song.
+I especially love the part when Glen echoes me on the bridge.
+I recorded one of my parts and added "All in Jesus" to the bridge.
+When I listened to it later he had come back and added the echo to it, and it has become my favorite part of the song.

 All in Jesus